Recensus/developer-docs/posts/php-sdk.md

 ### Customer Contact Request Structure

 A customer contact request consists of two parts.
-An array of customer data containing which contains within it an array of purchases.
+An array of customer data which in turn contains an array of purchases.
 This data is used to create an email requesting the customer to leave feedback for their purchases on Recensus so it's important that they are correct.